Meal and Rest Breaks

 In California, work shifts over five hours require a 30-minute meal break, and work shifts over four hours require at least a ten-minute rest break.

-If your employer is violating these laws and you are not receiving just breaks or meal times, or not being compensated for them as required, you need to contact the attorneys at the Law Offices of Kevin T. Barnes today.
+If your employer is violating these laws and you are not receiving just breaks or meal times, or not being compensated for them as required, you need to contact the attorneys at the Law Offices of Law Offices of Kevin T. Barnes today.